airbytehq/airbyte/docs/integrations/destinations/aws-datalake.md

     * Writing objects in the S3 bucket
     * Updating of the Lake Formation database

-### Creating an AWS account

-Feel free to skip this section if you already have an AWS account.
+Please check the Setup guide below if you need guidance creating those.

+## Setup guide

+You should now have all the requirements needed to configure AWS Datalake as a destination in the UI.
+You'll need the following information to configure the destination:

+- Aws Account Id : The account ID of your AWS account.
 You will find the instructions to setup a new AWS account [here](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

-### Creating an S3 bucket

-Feel free to skip this section if you already have an S3 bucket.

-You will find the instructions to create an S3 bucket [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).

-### Creating a Lake Formation Database

-Feel free to skip this section if you already have a Lake Formation Database.

-You will find the instructions to create a Lakeformation Database [here](https://docs.aws.amazon.com/lake-formation/latest/dg/creating-database.html).

-### Creating Credentials
+- Aws Region : The region in which your resources are deployed

-The AWS Datalake connector lets you authenticate with either a user or a role.
+- Authentication mode : The AWS Datalake connector lets you authenticate with either a user or a role.
 In both case, you will have to make sure that appropriate policies are in place.

-Feel free to skip this section if you already have appropriate credentials.

-**Option 1: Creating a user**
+Select "ROLE" if you are using a role, "USER" if using a user with Access key / Secret Access key.
+- Target Role Arn : The name of the role, if "Authentication mode" was "ROLE".
+You will find the instructions to create a new role [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html).

-You will find the instructions to create a user [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
+- Access Key Id : The Access Key ID of the user if "Authentication mode" was "USER".
+You will find the instructions to create a new user [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
 Make sure to select "Programmatic Access" so that you get secret access keys.

-**Option 2: Creating a role**
+- Secret Access Key : The Secret Access Key ID of the user if "Authentication mode" was "USER"
+- S3 Bucket Name : The bucket in which the data will be written.
+You will find the instructions to create a new S3 bucket [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).
+- Target S3 Bucket Prefix : A prefix to prepend to the file name when writing to the bucket

-You will find the instructions to create a role [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html).
+- Database : The database in which the tables will be created.
+You will find the instructions to create a new Lakeformation Database [here](https://docs.aws.amazon.com/lake-formation/latest/dg/creating-database.html).

 **Assigning proper permissions**